Iraq Levies: 1940s

 Two Yazidi recruits, 1942, by Cecil Beaton.

 New recruits, still wearing their traditional Assyrian clothes, are drilled at Habbaniya during the Second World War.

 In 1940–41 the Battle of Habbaniya took place.
 During the Rashid Ali rebellion in 1941 the base was besieged by the Iraqi Army encamped on the overlooking plateau.
 The siege was lifted by the units based at Habbaniya, including pilots from the training school, a battalion of the King's Own Royal Regiment flown in at the last moment, No. 1 Armoured Car Company RAF, and the RAF's Iraq Levies.
 The subsequent arrival of a relief column (Kingcol), part of Habforce sent from Palestine, then a British mandate, combined with the Habbaniya units to force the rebel forces to retreat to Baghdad.
-The Levies then recruited an additional 11,000 men, mostly Assyrians, but also some Kurds and Yezidi.
+The Levies then recruited an additional 11,000 men, mostly Assyrians but also some Kurds and Yezidi.

 "They had dug trenches and were determined on destroying the Assyrians and taking their properties and possessions.
-Assyrians painfully remembered the massacre of 1933 in Simele and the surrounding villages and pledged 'Never Again!'
+Assyrians painfully remembered the the massacre of 1933 in Simele and the surrounding villages and pledged 'Never Again!'
 They remembered the raping and pillaging of defenseless Assyrian villagers."

 By 1942, the Iraq Levies consisted of a Headquarters, a Depot, Specialist Assyrian companies, 40 service companies and the 1st Parachute Company, which consisted of 75% Assyrian and 25% Kurd.
 The new Iraq Levies Disciplinary Code was based largely on the Indian Army Act.

-By 1943 the Iraq Levies strength stood at 166 British officers controlling 44 companies; 22 Assyrian, five Mixed Assyrian/Yizidi, ten Kurdish, and four Arab.
+By 1943, the Iraq Levies strength stood at 166 British officers controlling 44 companies: 22 Assyrian, five mixed Assyrian/Yizidi, ten Kurdish and four Arab.
 Eleven of the Assyrian companies served in Palestine and another four served in Cyprus.
 The Parachute Company was attached to the Royal Marine Commando and were active in Albania, Italy and Greece.
 In 1943/1944 the Iraq Levies were renamed the Royal Air Force Levies.

 In 1945, after the Second World War, the Levies were reduced to 60 British officers and 1,900 other ranks.
 The RAF Regiment took over command of the Levies and Army personnel were gradually replaced by RAF personnel.
 During October 1946 the Levies battalions were redesignated as wings and squadrons to conform to the RAF Regiment procedure.
 In December the Kurdish Squadrons in Cyprus and the Persian Gulf were returned to Iran.